psmedia/Books3Info/README.md

 - - and etc

 Note that even the self-published titles without ISBN usually contain a copyright statement reserving all rights.

+### filenames

+This is just one big list of the names of the text files that make up the Books3 database, as originally organised in the Books3 dataset.
+The pirates didn't follow a naming convention, so this is a little chaotic.
+The most common pattern is "Author Name - Title" but it is far from consistent.
+Sometimes the file name also includes language and date of publication, even publisher name.
+Still, this may be helpful.

 If you would like more information on copyright questions around the Large Language Models you are welcome to the compiler's newsletter at https://aicopyright.substack.com.